Davidtruong02/Back-End-Business/README.md

 ## Description
-For this module's challenge take the knowledge of what we learn during the ORM module and we help a E-commerce back-end business work and flow
+For this module's challenge take the knowledge of what we learn during the ORM module and we help a E-commerce back-end business work and flow correctly and smoothly and to keep all databases working.

 ## Usage
 To use the application, follow the step provided: